dojo/docs/dojo/xhrPost.rst

 Examples
 ========

 For specific examples of how to use dojo.xhrPost, please refer to the following.
-You can use Firebug with Firefox to see dojo making the xhr requests.
+You can use Firebug with Firefox to see dojo making the xhr requests and the generated POST data.

 Example 1: dojo.xhrPost call to send a form
 -------------------------------------------